-World history is transregional, transnational, and transcultural.
+Description: World history is transregional, transnational, and transcultural.
 This course examines historical connections from pre-history to current events.
 Students will be asked to examine history from diverse perspectives and common historical themes.
 As a class, we will examine history by looking at the big picture; focusing on cultural interchange and comparative history.
+This course involves significant reading and writing assignments.
 CIS World History meets the World Studies requirement for graduation.
 Upon successful completion of the course, students who are eligible for college credit will earn 3 credits from North Hennepin Community College.
 (See the CIS table for eligibility criteria).